 In VBA, you can compare two strings using the StrComp function.
 In this tutorial, you will learn how to use this function with different comparison methods.

-If you want to learn how to use VBA like operator, click here: VBA Like Operator
+If you want to learn how to use VBA like operator to compare inexact matches, click here: VBA Like Operator.